Teeth Scaling and Polishing in Dubai

 • Experience bleeding gums

-• Show signs of gum disease, as scaling and polishing can help slow or prevent its progression
+• Show signs of gum disease (scaling helps slow or prevent progression)

 • Have bad breath (halitosis)